Optimal Wasserstein-$1$ distance between SDEs driven by Brownian motion and stable processes: Introduction

-It seems to be difficult to improve the factor $d\cdot\log(1+d)$ in the estimate \eqref{was-est}.
+It seems to be difficult to improve the factor $d\log(1+d)$ in the estimate \eqref{was-est}.
 This becomes clear from the proof of Lemma~\ref{genediff}, since the estimate of the term $\mathsf{J}_{11}$ used in this lemma is sharp; further details are given shortly before the statement of Lemma~\ref{genediff}.
-For the particular case of a $d$-dimensional Ornstein--Uhlenbeck system, we show that $W_1(\mu_\alpha, \mu) \geq C_{\alpha_0,d} (2-\alpha)$ in Section \ref{s:OU}, from which we see that the convergence rate with respect to $\alpha$ in Theorem~\ref{main1} is optimal up to a logarithmic correction.
-We conjecture that the sharp rate with respect to $\alpha$ and the dimension $d$ is $d\cdot\log (1+d) (2-\alpha)$.
+For the particular case of a $d$-dimensional Ornstein--Uhlenbeck system, we show in Section \ref{s:OU} that, with some constant $C_d>0$ depending only on $d$, $W_1(\mu_\alpha, \mu_2) \geq C_{d} (2-\alpha)$ for all $\alpha\in(1,2)$, from which we see that the convergence rate with respect to $\alpha$ in Theorem~\ref{main1} \eqref{was-est} is optimal.

 Our method relies on Duhamel's principle and a comparison of the generators of the solutions of the two SDEs; it may be seen as a continuous version of the probability approximation framework established in \cite{CSX22+}.
-The other key ingredients of our analysis are a time-change technique and Bismut's formula from Malliavin calculus.
+Another key ingredient of our analysis is Bismut's formula from Malliavin calculus.